 This Shrimp Caesar Salad tosses fresh romaine lettuce with a creamy homemade and flavorful caesar dressing, shaved parmesan cheese, and juicy creole spiced shrimp!
 This is the best Caesar you’ve ever had!
-If you love this, you will also love my Jerk Shrimp Cobb Salad, Creole Shrimp Egg Salad, Harvest Fall Salad and Strawberry Spinach Salad!!

-My name is Christy and I am the writer behind the blog, Christy Irene.
-My passion and creativity take flight in the world of food.
 This recipe for Shrimp Caesar Salad provides the quick and simple way to make this classic dish while preserving all of the flavor.
 It’s amazing!
 The most incredible part is that you can create this well salad at home.
 Anytime is a great time to enjoy a well crafted salad.
 Whether it be for brunch, lunch, or even if you are feeling adventurous during your midnight snacking time, may you feel all of the joy that I do when entering into the kitchen.

-What Makes a Salad A Caesar Salad?
+What is a Caesar Salad?

 A caesar salad is very specific in what it consists of.
 The base of this salad is always romaine lettuce.
 Parmesan cheese and croutons traditionally adorn the top.
 More specifically what creates the majesticness of this dish is the dressing – the caesar dressing.
 A creamy blend of lemon juice, egg, olive oil, dijon mustard, anchovies, Worcestershire sauce, garlic, parmesan cheese, and black pepper deliver a tang and spice that is delightful to the palate.
 The recipe that I give switches the ingredients up a bit to keep the dressing easy and delicious.
 Instead of raw egg, I substitute mayonnaise which still keeps the integrity of this caesar dressing.